Martínez is first to land gold on busy opening morning in Belgrade - AW

 Aregawi won’t join fellow countrymen Lamecha Girma and Selemon Barega, who both won their respective heats in relative comfort.

-Olympic steeplechase silver medallist Girma was fastest to qualify in a time of 7:46.21, winning from Kenyan Jacob Krop’s 7:46.43, while Barega looked in total control in the second heat to hit the line first in 7:46.21 from New Zealander George Beamish (7:51.71).
+Olympic steeplechase silver medallist Girma was fastest to qualify in 7:46.21, winning from Kenyan Jacob Krop’s 7:46.43, while Barega looked in total control in the second heat to hit the line first in 7:46.21 from New Zealander Geordie Beamish (7:51.71).

 British former European U23 3000m steeplechase bronze medallist Jamaine Coleman was 11th in the opening heat in 8:12.76.